 In 2007, City and Police Department staff began the process of surveying current and future needs and studying options for expanding the current police facility.
 A feasibility study for expanding the police facility was conducted by an area architectural firm, and conceptual drawing for adding nearly 3,500 square feet were reviewed.
 Finalizing plans for addressing the need for additional space in the police facility was a major goal for Chief Annibali and the expanded and renovated facility was completed in 2014.
 Chief Annibali retired in 2017.

-In 2017, Commander Beau D. Pryor was appointed to Chief of Police.
+In 2017, Commander Beau D. Pryor was appointed as Chief of Police.
 Chief Pryor began his career with the Arroyo Grande Police Department in 1994, as a part-time Reserve Police Officer.
 He became a full-time Sworn Police Officer in 1995.
-Throughout his career, Chief Pryor promoted to Senior Police Officer, Police Sergeant and Police Commander.
-Chief Pryor also served in a variety of specialized assignments to include Motorcycle Traffic Officer, Special Response Team member, Bicycle Patrol Officer, Field Training Officer, Detective and Detective Sergeant.
+Throughout his career, Chief Pryor was promoted to Senior Police Officer, Police Sergeant, and Police Commander.
+Chief Pryor also served in a variety of specialized assignments including Motorcycle Traffic Officer, Special Response Team member, Bicycle Patrol Officer, Field Training Officer, Detective, and Detective Sergeant.